runtimeverification/k/README.md

 [Join the chat at Riot](https://riot.im/app/#/room/#k:matrix.org)

+# Introduction

-This is a readme file for the developers.
+This is a readme file for _K developers_.

+_K-based tool users_ should:

+1. Consult their tool documentation for build/installation instructions.
+2. If needed, download a [packaged release](https://github.com/kframework/k/releases/) of the K Framework as part of their tool setup process.

+The rest of this file assumes you intend to build and install the K Framework from source.

 # Prerequisite Install Guide